Integer literal: Digit separators

 In some languages, integer literals may contain digit separators to allow digit grouping into more legible forms.
 If this is available, it can usually be done for floating point literals as well.
 This is particularly useful for bit fields and makes it easier to see the size of large numbers (such as a million) at a glance by subitizing rather than counting digits.
 It is also useful for numbers that are typically grouped, such as credit card number or social security numbers.
 Very long numbers can be further grouped by doubling up separators.

 Typically decimal numbers (base-10) are grouped in three digit groups (representing one of 1000 possible values), binary numbers (base-2) in four digit groups (one nibble, representing one of 16 possible values), and hexadecimal numbers (base-16) in two digit groups (each digit is one nibble, so two digits are one byte, representing one of 256 possible values).
 Numbers from other systems (such as id numbers) are grouped following whatever convention is in use.

 Examples

 In Ada, C# (from version 7.0), D, Eiffel, Go (from version 1.13), Haskell (from GHC version 8.6.1), Java (from version 7), Julia, Perl, Python (from version 3.6), Ruby, Rust and Swift, integer literals and float literals can be separated with an underscore (_).
 There can be some restrictions on placement; for example, in Java they cannot appear at the start or end of the literal, nor next to a decimal point.
-Note that while the period, comma, and (thin) spaces are used in normal writing for digit separation, these conflict with their existing use in programming languages as radix point, list separator (and in C/C++, the comma operator), and token separator.
+While the period, comma, and (thin) spaces are used in normal writing for digit separation, these conflict with their existing use in programming languages as radix point, list separator (and in C/C++, the comma operator), and token separator.